-Now, I know not everyone feels this feature is essential, but “how do you find objects in space?” was the most common question I got from beginners using the original Sky-Watcher Star Adventurer.
+Now, I know not everyone feels this feature is essential, but “How do you find objects in space?” was the most common question I got from beginners using the original Sky-Watcher Star Adventurer.

 To find and photograph a deep-sky nebula or galaxy in the night sky, you first had to manually find it yourself.
-This was a major roadblock for newbies that were still learning the sky, and/or didn’t have the resources to come up with a solution to the problem on their own.
+This was a major roadblock for newbies who were still learning the sky, and/or didn’t have the resources to come up with a solution to the problem on their own.